Term of the Moment

 Definition: embedded system

-Embedded systems are employed in cars, planes, trains, space vehicles, machine tools, cameras, consumer electronics, office appliances, network appliances, cellphones, GPS navigation as well as robots and toys.
+Embedded systems are employed in cars, planes, trains, space vehicles, machine tools, cameras, consumer electronics, office appliances, network appliances, GPS navigation as well as robots and toys.
 Low-cost consumer products can use microcontroller chips that cost less than a dollar.
-See microprocessor and microcontroller.

-All Kinds of Operating Systems
+All Operating Systems or None

 There are embedded versions of Linux, Windows and Mac, as well as other specialized operating systems.
-Embedded systems typically have limited storage, and an embedded OS is often designed to work in much less RAM than a desktop OS.
+Embedded systems typically have limited storage, and an embedded OS often works with much less memory (RAM) than a desktop OS.
 They also typically work in real time.
-Small embedded systems may contain their own input/output routines and not require a separate operating system at all.

 Programs Are in Firmware